mgrabovsky/PyPSA/doc/user-guide/optimal-power-flow.rst

 Rolling-horizon optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The function :py:meth:`pypsa.Network.optimize:optimize_with_rolling_horizon` allows to optimize system dispatch in a sequential rolling-horizon fashion.
+The function :py:meth:`pypsa.Network.optimize.optimize_with_rolling_horizon` allows to optimize system dispatch in a sequential rolling-horizon fashion.
 This is useful for chunking large operational problems or considering myopic operational foresight.